tweedegolf/sequential-storage/README.md

 There is the possibility that the erased page contains the only copy of a key, so the crate checks if that happens and if it does add that key-value item back in.
 In principle you will never lose any data.

+## Inner workings for queue

+Pages work in the same way as for the map.

+All data is stored as u16 LE length + data.
+Push appends the data at the next spot.
+If there's no more room, a push can erase the oldest page to make space, but only does so when configured.

+Peeking and popping look at the oldest data it can find.
+When popping, the data is also erased by writing all 0's over it.

 ## Changelog

+### 0.3.0 - 30-06-23

+- Added new queue implementation with `push`, `peek` and `pop` which requires multiwrite flash
+- *Breaking:* the map implementation now moved to its own module.
+You'll need to change your imports.

 ### 0.2.2 - 11-05-23